MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 * A user sends a request to Azure.
 * Azure Front Door receives the request and routes the request to a web application that's hosted on Azure Red Hat OpenShift.
-* The web application runs the request by using the Azure services, Azure Key Vault, Azure Cosmos DB, and Azure Container Registry.
+* The web application runs the request by using Azure Key Vault, Azure Cosmos DB, and Azure Container Registry.
 * The web application sends a response back to the user.

 ### Components